The Paper Kites: 2022–2024: At the Roadhouse

 In May 2023, the band's sixth studio album, At the Roadhouse, was announced.
 The album was recorded in July 2022 in an old diggers store in Campbells Creek, Australia, where the band played the songs to a live audience for free on Friday and Saturday nights, joined by musicians Matt Dixon, Hannah Cameron and Chris Panousakis.
 Supported by six singles, At the Roadhouse was released on 1 September 2023.
 The songs on the 16-track album have been described as indie-folk, folk and folk-rock.

 2025: If You Go There, I Hope You Find It

-In September 2025, the group announced the forthcoming release of If You Go There, I Hope You Find It, scheduled for release in January 2026.
+In September 2025, the group announced the forthcoming release of If You Go There, I Hope You Find It, which was released in January 2026.

 Musical style

 The Paper Kites' sound was originally loosely based around folk music.
 Sam Bentley's fingerstyle guitar sound is a frequent characteristic, along with Lacy's and his voices together, and the band's harmonies.
 The progression of this sound, along with the band's many musical inspirations, has pushed them into a range of different genres.
 When asked about their style of music, Bentley has mentioned, "We are whatever we released on the last record".
 The band is known for switching instruments live and for their ethereal, moody sound.